yyasinozboga/Udemig-Pokedex-Project/README.md

-# Pokedex
+# Udemig Pokedex Project

-This project created By Yasin Özboğa
+This project was created by Yasin Özboğa.
+In this project, data was gotten from API and the data was displayed to users by HTML5, CSS3 and JavaScript technologies.
+In this project, the data was displayed in card form.

 ## Used Techs